ljc-codes/feather/README.md

-# 🦜 Toucan
+# 🦜 Feather
 - OSX (Darwin) compatible
 - version: BETA

 ## What is it?

-**toucan** is starter code for developing modern web apps.
+**feather** is starter code for developing modern web apps.

 ## Stack

 **Google Cloud Platform + Firebase +  Guvicorn +  Mongo Atlas + Graphql + Vue + Apollo**

 ## Features
-Out of the box, Toucan comes with several features including:
+Out of the box, Feather comes with several features including:
    - Singlepage Vue frontend
    - Uvicorn ASGI server hosting backend a graphql api
    - Easy to use yaml for specifying build configurations and external resources.